List of Nagaland cricketers

 This is a list of cricketers who have played first-class, List A or Twenty20 cricket for the Nagaland cricket team, representing the Indian state of Nagaland.
-The side was established in July 2018 and played its first matches during the 2018–19 Indian cricket season.
+The team was established in July 2018 and played its first matches during the 2018–19 Indian cricket season.

 The details given are the players name as it would usually appear on match scorecards.
-Note that some players will have played senior matches for other sides, including the India national cricket team.
+Note that some players will have played senior matches for other teams, including the India national cricket team.